-My practice is twofold: international ongoing projects and works developed in relation to specific contexts or interests, and initiatives such as Enough Room for Space.
+My practice is twofold: research based projects and works developed in relation to specific contexts or interests, and initiatives such as Enough Room for Space.

 In general I consider the foundations of how we perceive and experience our surroundings – the conventions which underlie the comprehension of the world around us, and the human determination to interfere with and to influence the world around us.

 Informed by research and collaborations my working method interweaves and investigates collective narratives in relation to the public domain and the commons, broadly construed.
 For the past decade I have focused on projects relating to for instance urbanism, knowledge distribution and organisation, (social) history museums, science or collective imagination.
 Many works problematise our reliance on institutionalised systems in order to assert the politics of assumed knowledge.

 My practice evolves from a wide spectrum of interests, with works ranging in media with appropriated aspects from culture and science, which are often entangling different temporalities and geographies.
 The works can be seen as a form of science – fiction; partly based on facts and research but often brought into the realm of fiction, abstraction and speculation.
 As part of the development process and public presentations of the work I often try to open up a public debate around the topics and within the fields they address.
 Ranging from photographic archives and films, to landscape interventions and sculptural works, to participatory projects, my practice concerns itself with futurology, history, museology, anthropology, human geography, cosmology and ecology amongst others.